pvis2022/pvis2022/_collections/_program/2-contest.md

 permalink: '/program/contest/'
 ---

 2022 IEEE PacificVis Visual Data Storytelling Contest accepts video, data comic or infographic that uses visualization to communicate a narrative, a message or a series of insights.
-This year we received <span class="notice">????</span> submissions, which were reviewed by 7 judges, and ultimately 4 works were shortlisted.
+This year we received 10 submissions, which were reviewed by [7 judges]({{ site.baseurl }}/cfp/story/#jury), and ultimately 4 works were shortlisted.
 The winners will be announced during PacificVis 2022.

 <!-- To view all shortlisted entries, please visit the Storytelling Contest Showcase on Vimeo. -->